This tutorial provides frequently asked MongoDB interview questions and answers with explanations to help you prepare for the MongoDB interview.

 Answer: The data types used in MongoDB are listed below:

-• String: UTF-8 compliant strings values can be stored in the MongoDB database.
+- String: UTF-8 compliant string values can be stored in the MongoDB database.

-• Integer: Saves numerical values of 32 or 64 bit based on the server.
+- Integer: Saves numerical values of 32 or 64 bits based on the server.

-• Object: Embedded documents are stored as Object.
+- Object: Embedded documents are stored as an Object.

-Date, regular expression, symbol, code, and timestamp are few additional data types MongoDB supports.
+Date, regular expression, symbol, code, and timestamp are a few additional data types MongoDB supports.

 Q #20) Describe Object Id in MongoDB?

-Next 2 bytes are of process id and finally last 3 bytes are counter used for incrementing Object Id.
+Next 2 bytes are of process id, and finally the last 3 bytes are a counter used for incrementing Object Id.

 Structure of Object ID: